Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Parallel Data Warehouse

 SQL Server Management Studio (SSMS) uses the Microsoft .NET Framework SqlClient for execution in regular and SQLCMD mode in Query Editor.
 When sqlcmd is run from the command-line, sqlcmd uses the ODBC driver.
 Because different default options may apply, you might see different behavior when you execute the same query in SQL Server Management Studio in SQLCMD Mode and in the sqlcmd utility.

-Currently, sqlcmd does not require a space between the command-line option and the value.
+Currently, sqlcmd doesn't require a space between the command-line option and the value.
 However, in a future release, a space may be required between the command-line option and the value.

 Signs in to SQL Server with a Dedicated Administrator Connection (DAC).
 This kind of connection is used to troubleshoot a server.
 This connection works only with server computers that support DAC.
 If DAC is not available, sqlcmd generates an error message, and then exits.
 For more information about DAC, see Diagnostic Connection for Database Administrators.
-The -A option is not supported with the -G option.
+The -A option isn't supported with the -G option.
 When connecting to SQL Database using -A, you must be a SQL server administrator.
-The DAC is not available for an Azure Active Directory administrator.
+DAC isn't available for an Azure Active Directory administrator.

 This switch is used by the client to configure it to implicitly trust the server certificate without validation.
 This option is equivalent to the ADO.NET option